 Residents Maintain Autonomy

-In Good Samaritan Society - Moscow Village, 13.52% Percentage of Patients
+In Good Samaritan Society - Moscow Village, 10.48% of Patients

-This is a measure of the percentage of long-term patients that required additional assistance with activities of daily living over time.
-ADL's include activities such as taking medications and eating.
+This datapoint measures the percentage of long-term care residents who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and using the bathroom.
+Some experts would argue that this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Good Samaritan Society - Moscow Village, 18.02% Percentage of Residents
+In Good Samaritan Society - Moscow Village, 13.02% of Residents

 Hospitalizations